Evolving Surrogate Base Compensation

 In the past, agencies would recruit Surrogates offering a $200-$300 signing bonus.
 Over the years, it has jumped to $500, and now is between $1000-$2000.
 Although this offers an incentive for Surrogates to apply; the bonus, in most cases, is invoiced back to the Intended Parents which adds to their long list of expenses.

 The same inflation has occurred with Surrogate base compensation.
-The base compensation for Surrogates has begun to hit between $40,000-$45,000, whereas one to two years ago, base compensation was around $20,000-$25,000 for a new Surrogate and $30,000-$35,000 for an experienced Surrogate.
-It now seems to be the norm to give an inexperienced Surrogate $40,000-$45,000 base compensation, regardless of what insurance they have.
-This is becoming especially prevalent on the west coast, instigated by west coast surrogacy agencies.
+The base compensation for Surrogates has begun to hit between $50,000-$55,000 base compensation, regardless of what insurance they have.
+Whereas, one to two years ago, base compensation was around $30,000-$35,000 for an inexperienced Surrogate and $35,000-$40,000 for an experienced Surrogate.
+This is becoming especially prevalent on the west coast, instigated by west coast surrogacy agencies due to favorable state laws and surrogacy tourism.

-Agencies need to collectively stay within the standard base compensation range in which the industry has always operated.
+Agencies should collectively all decide to stay within a standard industry-wide base compensation range.
 We should not drive up the market, leading even more agencies to also raise their Surrogate compensation structure to stay competitive.
 Again, this is all bad, financially for parent-hopefuls.

 Together, with my husband Adam, we chose to open an agency because we wanted to help build families.
 For those business owners who are inflating fees by such a wide margin; are they really dedicated and committed to helping others grow their families?
 Continuing down this path will eventually lead to gestational surrogacy only being a viable option to the super-rich and elite class of society.
 Surrogacy is an expensive endeavor as it is.
 I have witnessed Intended Parents take out a second mortgage, private loans, begin crowdfunding campaigns, and borrow from their family and friends.
 Does causing a larger financial burden seem fair to them?